evan361425/flutter-pos-system/docs/maintenance/development.md

 # Local Development

-For regular code development, simply run:
+We build private package `flutter-pos-packages` for privacy reasons.
+Before regular code development, we must first update the package name to `flutter-pos-packages-mock` to make installation works.

+    sed -i.bk 's/flutter-pos-packages$/flutter-pos-packages-mock/' pubspec.yaml
+    rm -f pubspec.yaml.bk

+Then:

     flutter pub get

-This will install the necessary dependencies.
+Now you have all dependencies installed.
 However, if you want to build the application, you need three things:

 - `/android/<any-name>.jks`: This is for storing your keys to ensure ownership of the application.
 You can generate it with: